-In the first paragraph, the auditor has mentioned they have audited balance sheet, Income Statement, Shareholder’s Equity, and Cash flow Statement of the company for the last 3 years.
-Also, they have checked all the related notes which explain the basis for the numbers and some accounting guidelines.
+In the first paragraph, the auditor has indicated they have an audited balance sheet, Income Statement, Shareholder’s Equity, and Cashflow Statement of the company for the last 3 years.
+Also, they have checked all the related notes, which explain the basis for the numbers and some accounting guidelines.
 Based on the audit, EY is confirming that financials are in accordance with GAAP (Generally Accepted Accounting Principles) standards.
-Based on the report they have provided an unqualified (clean) opinion that means auditor is satisfied with financials provided.
+Based on the report, they have provided an unqualified clean opinion; it means the auditor is satisfied with the financials provided.

-In this part, auditor mentioned that in their audit they check to see any error, misrepresentation or fraud in the data provided.
+In this part, the auditor mentioned that in their audit, they check to see any error, misrepresentation, or fraud in the data provided.
 They have taken some test cases to check the amounts that are provided in the financial.
 Also, they have tested the accounting principles which was used by management.

 Here auditor mentioned their process for forming the opinion.
 They have mentioned that formally audit has been done to confirm whether the control mentioned by management over the financial are reasonable.

 #5 – Definition and Limitation of Internal Control Over Financial Reporting: